ComScore

 Running a marathon is no small feat, and as thousands of hopefuls hit the pavement this fall, many will be taking on the 26.2-mile distance for the very first time.
 For most, it’s a once-in-a-lifetime experience.
 Something they’ve been dreaming of for years and training for for months.
 But for a select few (ya know, the professionals, Olympians and elite coaches), it’s simply their day job.

-With years of experience under their belt, we couldn’t help but ask a few of our favorite pro athletes and NYRR coaches about their top marathon training tips.
+With years of experience under their belt, I couldn’t help but ask a few of my favorite pro athletes, NYRR coaches and Peloton running instructors about their top marathon training tips.
 From mantras to mileage, here’s everything they had to say about taking on your first big race.

 3 Professional Runners Share Their Pre-Race Routines (from Marathon Rice to Nail Polish Superstitions)